APT PitchFest 2019 Submission Materials & Guidelines

 - stage of the proposal or production

-- availability of rights for linear live streaming, Passport (public television’s member VOD platform), streaming on public television station websites, as well as for marketing and social media purposes
+- availability of rights for linear live streaming, Passport (public television’s member VOD platform), streaming on public television station websites and apps, as well as for marketing and social media purposes

 - brief description of territories in which program will be available

 - Page 2: Budget

 - Line item detail of budget, including E&O insurance

 - Funding plan including confirmed financing, partnerships, in kind donations, as well as pending financing and prospects.
 Please be explicit in how you will fund the balance of the production costs, if you are the Grand Winner of up to $75,000.